Rohit-Agarwal-Khitchdee/EngagementManager/README.md

       Key down event.
 It maps the event to an intent and dispatches it
       to an entry in the fnIntent_handlers array.
      3. fnDisp_state
-      Paint event, It paints the base state of the mode asscoaited with its data.
+      Paint event, It paints the base state of the mode associated with its data.
      4. fnOn_load
       Called when the mode is pushed onto the modemanager.
       Any initialization code for the mode goes here.